 However, he did not participate in programming competitions anymore because, in his opinion, they only serve to find people who are the best at it and do not necessarily translate into later successes in business, which he was very attracted to.
 Although he had a 3-month internship at the IBM Watson Research Center in the USA during the summer months before winning the ICPC, he and his colleagues also surveyed which of the large Polish IT companies would like to hire him.
 Ultimately, he chose Comarch, the second largest programming company in Poland at that time, which, especially for him, offered to create a special R&D department, of which he became its manager.
 Unfortunately, developing an innovative tool for generating readable printouts from excel files was not a great success because only a few customers bought it.
 Therefore, after three years, he was transferred to the department dealing with public administration solutions, which was a good idea.
 The Silesian Voivodship Office boasted about a program to support the circulation of their documents until a top-down decision was made not to use private, but state-owned solutions in the administration, but Andrzej Gąsienica-Samek did not work at Comarch at that time.

 The breakup took place after five years, but it was in friendship.
 Andrzej Gąsienica-Samek liked the work at Comarch very much, it was well paid, and the company took care of his professional development, but he dreamed of having his own company.
-When he set up it with one of his high school friends, Comarch acquired 1/3 of its shares, investing several hundred thousand zlotys in it.
+When he set up it with one of his high school friends, a son of Comarch CEO acquired 1/3 of its shares, investing several hundred thousand zlotys in it.
 It was named Atinea, but it wasn’t entirely clear what it was supposed to do.
 Only with time did it specialize in the provision of outsourcing programming services, and although it is developing slowly, it is growing systematically.
 In 2020, revenues amounted to PLN 5 mln, of which 10% was allocated to R&D. It experiences all kinds of ups and downs.
 A few years ago, its largest client, a British company with annual revenues of more than $6 bln, resigned from its services after splitting into two smaller companies.
+Nevertheless, in the following year, the company achieved the same revenues as in the previous year, and there were significant increases on the horizon in the next years.

 InstaLing and InstaKod